 If eliminating one letter is not a big enough challenge try omitting more than one letter.
 Up for a bigger challenge?
 Try writing with only a single vowel.
 Sound impossible?
-Christian Bok did just that in in which each chapter is written omitting four of the five vowels.
+Christian Bok did just that in his book titled Eunoia, meaning, "Beautiful Thinking."
+The word is also the shortest word in the English language which uses all five vowels.
+In Eunoia each chapter is written omitting four of the five vowels.

 Finally, when you are feeling particularly clever you may want to give the Prisoner’s Constraint a try.
 This technique came from the way those in prison write so as to use as little of their limited paper supply as possible.
 So the omit any letters which rise above or below the line.
 The letters that are traditionally omitted are b,d,f,g,h,j,k,l,p,q,t, and y.
 One example of such a poem is Cons Coercion